 Waldorf schools are self-administered under the guidance and accreditation of the Association of Waldorf Schools of North America (AWSNA).
 Our school is the only Waldorf School in NE Ohio with full AWSNA accreditation.

 Governance in a Waldorf school is made up of three major working groups: the faculty, the Board, and parents.
 The Administration coordinates the flow of information and resources between these three bodies.
 The form of leadership in Waldorf schools is republican, which means that smaller groups are empowered, through mandate, to carry out tasks determined by the larger bodies of the school.

 These smaller groups, including committees, work within current policies or bring recommendations to the larger bodies of the school.
 Working committees are structured with representation from the Faculty, the Board, and Parents to ensure representative collaboration between the bodies of the school.

 What Grade Levels Can Children Enroll?

-We accept children at every grade level in our school and often have mid-year enrollment available.
+We accept children at every grade level in our school with the exception of eighth grade and often have mid-year enrollment available.
 While there are sometimes waiting lists for enrollment, particularly in early childhood, we do our absolute best to offer enrollment in all grades at all times to qualified students.